Reminder Email: What’s the benefit of having millions of people on the email list if only a few of them actually open and read the emails?

 4. Event Reminder Email

 Most of the time people subscribe to an event newsletter to receive specific updates.
-Sending update notification before the deadline might be helpful for the subscribers.
+Sending update notifications before the deadline might be helpful for the subscribers.

 Also, there is a webinar, appointment, business, meeting, and polite reminder email.

-So, Till now we have discussed that what is reminder email and different situations, now it’s time to look at how to write it down.
+So, Till now we have discussed what reminder email is and different situations, now it’s time to look at how to write it down.

 1. Subject Line (Most Important)

-Did you know that 78% of people do judge emails by their subject lines?
+Did you know that 78% of people judge emails by their subject lines?

 In other words, the subject line is your first and maybe last impression on users.

-Always use power words like “Response Required” or “Attention” in the subject that will help to get the recipient’s attention and increase the chance of opening your message.
+Always use power words like “Response Required” or “Attention” in the subject which will help to get the recipient’s attention and increase the chance of opening your message.

 Also don’t forget to include the name of the project, company, or maybe event.